frederic-mahe/metabarcoding-course-Oslo-2019/reveal.js-3.7.0/slides.md

 ## Primer clipping

-The goal is to search .
+#### Find and remove primers

 So far we have used cutadapt to find tags at the beginning of sequences.
 Now we are going to allow cutadapt to search anywhere in the reads.

 ## complete script